langchain-ai/integration-repo-template/README.md

 - [ ] Add secrets as env vars in .github/workflows/_release.yml
 - [ ] Configure `LIB_DIRS` in .github/scripts/check_diff.py
 - [ ] Add partner collaborators in Github (ask Erick for help)
+- [ ] Add new repo to test-pypi and pypi trusted publishing (ask Erick for help)